-If need arose, we would record all allegations of abuse and safety concerns to the parent organisation for consideration, advice and secure storage of confidential and/or sensitive information.
+If need arose, we would record all allegations of abuse and safety concerns and secure storage of confidential and/or sensitive information.

 If an allegation of abuse or a safety concern is raised, we provide updates to children and families on progress and any actions we as an organisation take.